Skip to main content

 Preparing workstations for Bitdefender Endpoint Security Tools remote deployment

-One of the main features that Bitdefender Endpoint Security Tools provides is the possibility to be installed remotely on endpoints, process called deployment.
+One of the main features that Bitdefender Endpoint Security Tools provides is the possibility to be installed remotely on endpoints.
+This process is called deployment.

-For the Bitdefender Endpoint Security Tools deployment task to complete successfully on target systems, you need to comply with the following configuration prerequisites:
+For the Bitdefender Endpoint Security Tools deployment task to be completed successfully on target systems, you need to comply with the following configuration prerequisites:

 1. OS requirements